andreasthiberg/editor_frontend/README.md

-# Front-end for web text editor
+# Frontend for web text editor

-Front-end for custom web text editor build in React.
+Frontend for custom web text editor build in React.
 Connects to Node/Express backend.